CosmWasm/book/src/introduction/what's-new-2.0.md

 ## Embark on the Journey

-As we delve deeper into the subsequent chapters, we'll explore these updates in detail, provide practical guides on leveraging the new features, and showcase how CosmWasm 2.0 is shaping the future of smart contract development.
-Whether you're a seasoned developer or just starting, this journey through CosmWasm 2.0 will equip you with the knowledge and skills to excel in the world of blockchain technology.
+As we explore these updates in subsequent chapters, we will offer detailed insights, practical guides on leveraging the new features, and showcase the transformative impact of CosmWasm 2.0 on smart contract development.
+This journey through CosmWasm 2.0 is designed to equip both seasoned developers and newcomers with the knowledge and skills needed to excel in the blockchain technology domain.